frank-ang/MultilanguageBot/README.md

 2. Create a BotTranslator Lambda function with the code provided, with IAM permissions for Comprehend, Translate, and Lex.
 3. Start testing!

+## API CORS
+Enabling CORS is (currently) manually configured,
+TODO: automate enabling CORS on Lambda and API Gateway in CFN.

 ## Interface

 * Request format: